 The plot’s a train for your play, make sure the ride is fun all the way to its end!
 Now let’s get to bringing in the emotions.

 You’ve got the plot ready, the next most essential element is the power of sentiments on your audience.
 Bring in shades of emotions in every part of the play.

-Unlike novels and movies, there’s no thick descriptive parts or unnecessary stretch to be made in plays.
+Unlike novels and movies, there are no thick descriptive parts or unnecessary stretches to be made in plays.
 Let every moment of your drama play a vital role – everything that adds up to entertain an audience and to the plot as well.

 With the constraint on facial expressions, here are some effects to invoke and make the audience imbibe the sentiments of the storyline: